LGBTQ rights in the United Arab Emirates: Censorship

 The Government in the United Arab Emirates has restricted access to various websites and monitors chat rooms, instant messages and blogs.
 There were only a few reports of prosecutions and punishments but many people on the internet have been censored their conversations and identity in gay chat rooms.
 The country's only internet service provider has a proxy server which blocks any website that goes against the country's moral values.
 Sites regarding dating or marriage, LGBTQ issues, the Baháʼí Faith or sites related to unblocking the censorship are all inaccessible.
 Some reports or sites related to unblocking the censorship are all inaccessible.
 Reports even suggest that any site with the word gay or sex is blocked.

 The UAE's Media Regulatory Office banned the screening of Pixar's Lightyear in cinemas in June 2022, stating that the movie violated the Emirates' media content standards.
 The movie was opposed for depicting a same-sex relationship.
 Later that month, Majid, a popular Arabic-language comic book series for children, came under investigation by the UAE authorities for allegedly promoting homosexuality.
 The magazine withdrew its May 2022 edition, which depicted a multi-colored character.
 In one dialogue the character said, "Amazing, I have the capability to colour things ...
 Ali will wish to become like me."
 According to The New Arab, a number of social media users had complained that Majid had intentionally used the Arabic word مثلي (mithli) in this character's speech, a word which means both a "homosexual" and "like me".

 In June 2023, the UAE banned Spider-Man: Across the Spider-Verse, a week ahead of its expected release in the region.
 The movie failed to pass the Emirates' censorship requirements, due to a scene that depicted a glimpse of a transgender flag displaying the words "Protect Trans Lives".
 Also in June 2023, the Amazon company complied with the Emirati government's requirement to impose restrictions on its product listings and site-search capabilities.
 Under threat of penalties to the company, Amazon blocked search results for 150 terms on its UAE site, according to the New York Times.
 Input terms such as lgbtq, pride, and closeted gay return "no results" when used on Amazon in the UAE.
 Individual item listings were also removed; for example, the work Bad Feminist, by Roxane Gay, amongst other book titles.

+Also in June 2023, the British dance-pop group Steps refused to do a show in Dubai over a contract clause that barred them from disclosing their sexuality, homosexuality being illegal in the UAE.
+A band member, Ian "H" Watkins said at some stage of life morals are more important than a "pot of gold gig", and that it was important to raise the issue.